spring-attic/gs-caching-gemfire/README.ftl.md

     <@snippet path="src/main/java/hello/FacebookLookupService.java" prefix="complete"/>

 This service uses Spring's `RestTemplate` to query Facebook's http://graph.facebook.com API.
-Facebook returns a JSON object, but as you can see, it returns a `Page` instead of a `String`.
+Facebook returns a JSON object, but Spring binds the data to produce a `Page` object.

 The key piece of this service is how `findPage` has been annotated with `@Cacheable("hello")`.
 [Spring's caching abstraction](http://static.springsource.org/spring/docs/3.2.2.RELEASE/spring-framework-reference/html/cache.html) intercepts the call to `findPage`to check whether it's already been called.
 If so, Spring's caching abstraction returns the cached copy.
 Otherwise, it proceeds to invoke the method, store the response in the cache, and then return the results to the caller.

 > **Note:** You must supply the name of the cache.
+We named it "hello" for demonstration purposes, but in production, you should probably pick a more descriptive name.
+This also means different methods can be associated with different caches.
+This is useful if you have different configuration settings for each cache.

+Later on when you run the code, you will see the time it takes to run each call and be able to discern whether or not the result was cached.
 This demonstrates the value of caching certain calls.
 If your application is constantly looking up the same data, caching the results can improve your performance dramatically.

 Make the application executable
 -------------------------------
 This application uses the **maven-shade-plugin**.
-By adding the following code to pom.xml, you can build a runnable uber jar.
+By adding the following code to pom.xml, you can build a runnable uber jar, as you'll see down below.

 ```xml
 	<build>